d0whc3r/vuejs-presentation/presentation/index.md

 # Basics - Properties and Methods

 - `data`: Object with stored properties that become reactive
-- `computed`: Object with computed properties (es6 getters/setters)
+- `computed`: Object with computed properties and use like data properties
 - `methods`: Object with stored functions to use

 > All properties and methods could be used in component/instance or in its html template